doughodson/OpenEaaglesExamples/README.md

 * mainFox2 -- Opens a FOX GUI window and draws a pattern

-* mainFox3 -- Opens a FOX GUI window and demostrates animated graphics drawing
+* mainFox3 -- Opens a FOX GUI window and demonstrates animated graphics drawing

 Test Applications
 -----------------